-- a.
+a.
 No later than three weeks before the end of the academic year, the membership of the Council, including the President, shall elect a President for the following year from among those students who will be beginning their second year on the Council.
-The new President shall be elected for a one-year term by a majority of those eligible to vote under Section 2.11(a), and shall assume office immediately following the last day of classes of the spring semester. - b.
+The new President shall be elected for a one-year term by a majority of those eligible to vote under Section 2.11(a), and shall assume office immediately following the last day of classes of the spring semester.

+b.
 The President is the Chief Executive Officer of the Council.
-Powers and duties of the President include - 1. conducting the meetings of the Council, and representing the Council in Law School functions; - 2. directing the business of the Council and serving as the point of coordination with the Law School administration to assure the Council has office space, rooms in which to meet, and audio-visual, computer, and secretarial support; - 3. appointing and, where appropriate, supervising Investigators, School Advocates, Screening Panels, and Probable Cause Panels, and upon the request of an accused, Student Advocates; - 4. coordinating the activities of the Council, as necessary, with the Chief Presiding Officer, and advising the Chief Presiding Officer as to the availability of members for appointment to Hearing Panels; - 5. ensuring compliance with the notice provisions of Sections 3.06, 4.11 and 6.01; - 6. assuring that Presiding Officers have adequate logistical support for the conduct of hearings and pre-hearing and discovery conferences;
+Powers and duties of the President include

+1. conducting the meetings of the Council, and representing the Council in Law School functions;

+2. directing the business of the Council and serving as the point of coordination with the Law School administration to assure the Council has office space, rooms in which to meet, and audio-visual, computer, and secretarial support;

+3. appointing and, where appropriate, supervising Investigators, School Advocates, Screening Panels, and Probable Cause Panels, and upon the request of an accused, Student Advocates;

+4. coordinating the activities of the Council, as necessary, with the Chief Presiding Officer, and advising the Chief Presiding Officer as to the availability of members for appointment to Hearing Panels;

+5. ensuring compliance with the notice provisions of Sections 3.06, 4.11 and 6.01;

+6. assuring that Presiding Officers have adequate logistical support for the conduct of hearings and pre-hearing and discovery conferences; 7. supervising the activities of the Vice President;

-- 7. supervising the activities of the Vice President; - 8. commenting to the Dean on matters in mitigation or aggravation of an offense when a student is found to have violated the Code; and - 9. carrying out any other assignment specified by the Dean. - c.
-In addition to the provisions of Section 2.09, the President may appoint a member to carry out any other duties where the President is absent or cannot otherwise perform his or her duties. - d.
-Except where a tie vote exists, the President shall not vote on the questions of whether to investigate an alleged violation, or the existence of probable cause.
+8. commenting to the Dean on matters in mitigation or aggravation of an offense when a student is found to have violated the Code; and c.
+In addition to the provisions of Section 2.09, the President may appoint a member to carry out any other duties where the President is absent or cannot otherwise perform his or her duties.